grant-king/100-days-of-code/log.md

 # 100 Days Of Code - Log
 Day 0: July 1, 2018

-**Today's Progress**: Practiced on CodeWars, worked on new "Transcripton" repository
+**Today's Progress:** Practiced on CodeWars, worked on new "Transcripton" repository

 **Thoughts:** Started with a simple exercise to get in the habit of daily practice on codewars.
-Published new Transcription repository.
+Published new *Transcription* repository.

 **Link to work:**